rectorphp/getrector-com/packages/blog/data/_posts/2020/2021-05-03-prefixed-rector-by-default.md

 ## How to Upgrade?

-Next version is still in progress and will be released during May 2021.
-We're now testing the dev version to be sure there are no glitches when the stable tag is out.
+The next version is still in progress and will be released in May 2021.
+We're now testing the dev version to ensure there are no glitches when the stable tag is out.

 There are 2 ways to upgrade, depending on which version you use.